nn0z/Request-inspector/README.md

 # Request Inspector

-**Request Inspector** is an advanced web traffic security tool built with Python and Playwright, designed to inspect outgoing and incoming HTTP/HTTPS requests, analyze endpoint behavior, and assist in vulnerability assessment and bug bounty hunting.
+**Request Inspector** is an advanced web traffic security tool with a built-in **Repeater** module, designed to inspect outgoing and incoming HTTP/S requests, analyze endpoint behavior, and assist in vulnerability assessment and bug bounty hunting.

 ---